alan-lisboa/clean-code-dotnet/README.md

 public double Divide(double dividend, double divider) {
     if (divider == 0)
     {
-        throw new InvalidOperationExecption("Cannot be divided by zero");
+        throw new InvalidOperationException("Cannot be divided by zero");
     }

     return dividend / divider;